SophiaSarro/Thesis-Material/Verbal_Adjective_Chapter.md

 While the scholiast of the Venetus A manuscript does not format his methodology in a list like Dionysius, he spells it out for his readers through the use of verbal adjectives ending in -τεον.
 [This form conveys that something must be done.]
 Out of the seventy-six different verbal adjectives which appear in the scholia, seventy-four of them refer to what the scholiast thinks a person must do in order to understand the text.
 (The remaining two, and , refer to actions which must be taken within the context of the story.)

 From the seventy-four verbal adjectives of interest, I have made three main categories: Marking/Pronouncing, Scholarly Argument, and Editorial Vocabulary.
 Of these three, only the Marking/Pronouncing category maps neatly onto Dionysius' methodology; specifically, every verbal adjective under that category corresponds with Dionysius' first rule.
 Interestingly, both Dionysius and the Venetus A scholiast seem to hold this step of the process in high regard.
 Whereas Dionysius showed its importance by placing it first in his list, the Venetus A scholiast conveyed the same idea by using eighteen separate verbal adjectives to say "one must the text correctly."
-Notably, the scholiast also touches upon all three of Dionysius' criteria for a proper reading: ὑπόκρισιν, προσῳδίαν, and διαστολήν.
+Notably, the scholiast also touches upon all three of Dionysius' criteria for a proper reading (ὑπόκρισιν, προσῳδίαν, and διαστολήν) as well as adding a fouth category, aspiration.

-The Scholarly Argument and Editorial Vocabulary categories have comparable numbers of verbal adjectives ( and respectively), but span the remaining five rules.*

-The difference between the Scholarly Argument and Editorial Vocabulary categories is self-explanatory; while the words in the former category are used across a variety of scholarly texts, those in the latter category are used for literary criticism specifically.
-[What do I want to say about these categories?]

 | Marking/Pronouncing   | Scholarly Argument | Editorial Vocabulary|